rwmurdoch/Manneheimia/README.md

 # Overview

-This is a description of a pipeline that was used for processing a set of ~180 amplicon libraries.
+This is a description of a pipeline that was used for processing a set of ~180 amplicon libraries and performing a variety of microbiome analyses.
+If you find any of these scripts useful in your own work, please consider citing the paper for which they were created (forthcoming)

+#### Citation

+forthcoming

 ## 1. qiime2_master_RWM.sh